Munawwar/react-global-states/README.md

 ##### updateStates(partial&lt;Object&gt;)

-Function to update multiple states on the global store. updateStates with spread your new states as level 1 props of store (it does not replace other existing props of the store).
+Function to update multiple states on the global store. updateStates will spread your new states as level 1 props of store (it does not replace other existing props of the store).

 So let's say your store looks like